Denetra Hampton

 Born Araminta Ross in 1822, Harriet Tubman is known as the legendary conductor of the Underground Railroad.
 In March of 2022 the nation celebrated the 200th birthday of the legend and underscored the importance of her contribution to history and the healing of cultural wounds.

 The visit to the historical site empowered everything that I had been taught about Harriet Tubman.
-I was filled with excitement from the moment we entered the immaculate runway that led to the entrance of the preservation, to the bust that sat in the vestibule.
+I was filled with excitement from the moment I drove through the national park gates that bore her name.
+The immaculate runway that led to the double doors of the preservation led to a welcoming wall mural with an accompanying bust.
+Well deserved.

-The Harriet Tubman Underground Railroad Visitor Center offers a comprehensive visual of the Harriet Tubman underground railroad experience.
-The exhibit does a deep dive into her life as a conductor and shares information about those who assisted her along the way.
+The Harriet Tubman Underground Railroad Visitor Center offers a comprehensive, and immersive visual experience of the Harriet Tubman underground railroad and gives insight to those abolitionist who helped paved the way.
+The exhibit does a deep dive into her life as a slave girl and is minutes away from the infamous Buckhead General Store where she was hit in the head with a rock.
+Which ultimately changed her life.

 As a filmmaker I could appreciate the onsite theatre that presented a short-film on the early life of Harriet.
 It was an excellent introduction to the exquisite visuals, statues and audio which were steeped in data and facts, all giving visitors a complete understanding of her life and heroism.
 It was fantastic.